 - Access to a predictable and reliable stream of internally-generated cash flow from our established natural gas properties to fund our oil growth

 Pelican Lake: located about 300 kilometres north of Edmonton.
 We produce heavy oil from the mobile Wabiskaw formation at our Pelican Lake project.
 Since 2006, polymer has been injected along with water flooding technology to optimize horizontal drilling and enhance production from this reservoir.
 It currently produces about 24,000 barrels per day.

 Natural Gas: the majority of the natural gas production comes from our shallow gas play that covers more than three million acres in southeast Alberta, including parts of Canadian Forces Base Suffield.
 We have operated for more than 50 years in the area and in that time have produced in excess of two trillion cubic feet of natural gas.
 Shallow natural gas is drilled with lighter equipment and has a small environmental footprint.

 Wood River Refinery: located in Roxana, Illinois.
 This refinery has a processing capacity of approximately 314,000 barrels per day.
 It refines crude oils to produce gasoline, diesel and jet fuel, petrochemical feedstocks and asphalts.
 In November 2011, the completed coker construction and start-up of the coker and refinery expansion (CORE) project happened.
-The project's completion has increased total Canadian heavy crude oil processing capacity to between 200,000 barrels per day and 220,000 barrels per day.
+The project's completion has increased total Canadian heavy crude oil processing capacity up to 220,000 barrels per day.
 The project is 50 percent owned by Phillips 66.

 Borger Refinery: located in Borger, Texas.
-This refinery has a processing capacity of approximately 146,000 barrels per day of crude oil and approximately 45,000 barrels per day of NGLs.
+This refinery has a processing capacity of approximately 146,000 barrels per day, including 35,000 barrels of crude oil and 45,000 barrels per day of NGLs.
 It produces gasoline, diesel and jet fuel along with NGLs and solvents.
 In July 2007, a new coker, with a capacity of approximately 25,000 barrels per day, was brought into service, enabling the refinery to process heavy oil blends.
 The project is 50 percent owned by Phillips 66.